 - From the Installation and packages tutorial, you should now have created an SQLite folder in the “C” directory and copied the sqlite3.exe on it.

-- After that we should navigate to where the sqlite3.exe is located by the following command:
+- After that we should select SQLite file and navigate where the sqlite3.exe is located by the following SQLite command line:

 - This will create a new database with the name “SchoolDB.db”in the same directory where you have copied your .exe file.

-- If you navigate to the directory: "c:\sqlite", you will find the file "SchoolDB.db"is created as the following screen shot:
+- If you select SQLite file and navigate to the directory: “c:\sqlite”, you will find the file “SchoolDB.db”is created as the following screen shot:

-- You can ensure that the database is created by writing the following command:
+- You can ensure that the database is created by writing following SQLite commands:

 This will give you the list of databases created, and you should see the new database “SchoolDB.db” listed there:

-If you want to create the database file in a specific location rather than in the same location where the sqlite3.exe is located, you can do this:
+If you want to learn how to open SQLite file and create the database file in a specific location rather than in the same location where the sqlite3.exe is located, here is how to view SQLite database:

 - Navigate manually to the folder where sqlite3.exe is located “C:\sqlite”.

-- Double click sqlite3.exe to open the command line.
+- Double click sqlite3.exe to open the SQLite command line.